au-ts/sel4_profiler/README.md

 # How to use

-## Registering a thread for profiling
-The first thing the user must do is add a line of code to register a thread for profiling.
-This is provided through the `seL4_ProfilerRegisterThread(int threadId)` syscall.
-This sets a value within the threads TCB to ensure that samples are recorded during that threads execution.
-The `threadId` is a user managed identification for the thread.
-You will have to maintain the appropriate mappings in `include/profiler_config.h` in order for the perf tools to function correctly.

 ## Controlling the profiler
 In the `include/config.h` file, there is a #define called `CLIENT_CONFIG`.
 Set this value to whatever control method that you wish to use.
 0 is using serial, 1 is using the network controller.